j-asefa/slsqp4j/README.md

 & <a href="#ref2">[2]</a>.

 ## Installing
-To use slsqp4j you will need to install both gcc and gfortran.
+Slsqp4j depends on both gcc and gfortran.
 This can be done with the command `sudo apt install gcc gfortran`.
 Additionally, your `JAVA_HOME`  must point to your JDK install directory.

 ### Gradle